Ben-Yan-Bin/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |3.06e-13|26 Traffic signals|
 |1.16e-14|6 End of speed limit (80km/h)|

+For the other images, please refer to the details in the notebook file.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?